Cyber-Security-Club-HTU/CTF-Training/Setup/README.md

 - Download the correct version for your operating system.
 - Install.

-That's really it, for the rest of this tutorial we will demonstrate installing kali on virtualbox.
+That's really it, for the rest of this tutorial we will demonstrate installing kali on virtualbox (https://www.virtualbox.org/).